andrewgormley/educenter-hugo/exampleSite/content/english/rules/vcod/_index.md

 **1.4** **– Arranging Matches – Weekend Cups**

 1\.4.1 – Matches will be played from Saturday, 13:00 CET through to Sunday 23:00 CET.
-If you cannot find an agreement with the enemy team, the match will be automatically set on the tournament page.
+If you cannot find an agreement with the enemy team, contact a vcod.gg Supervisor.

 **1.5** **–** **Arranging Matches – General**